niplav/site/pergraphs.md

 ### Random Remarks

 1. Pergraphs aren't recursive in any meaningful sense of the word.
-They are "sort of" self-referential, if you squint, but really it's only the edges that can be self-referential.
+They are "sort of" self-referential, if you squint hard enough, but really it's only the edges that can be self-referential.
 	1. There no way in which a peredge can point at an entire pergraph that contains that peredge.
 		1. Hey, there's an idea!
 		2. So you'd have a graph `$a→b$`, and an edge from `$a$` to *the entire subgraph* `$a→b$`…